-Lighthouse Montessori's director, Mrs. Laurie A. Roth, has extensive experience in Montessori Education in the classroom as well as school administration.
-She has a degree in early childhood education from Vancouver University.
+Lighthouse Montessori School's Director, Mrs. Laurie A. Roth, has extensive experience in Montessori Education and is one of the leading Montessori authorities in Idaho.
+Laurie earned her degree in early childhood education from Vancouver University.
 Additionally, she received her American Montessori Society 3-6 level certificate from Midwest Montessori Teacher Training Center in Chicago, Illinois.
 She continued her education at the 6-9 level in Los Alamos, New Mexico and 9-12 training in San Diego, California.

-Mrs. Roth has taught in the classroom for 29 years and has been involved in school administration for 27 years.
+Mrs. Roth has taught in the classroom and been involved in school administration for over 30 years.
 She is currently teaching the elementary class as well as conducting Montessori teacher training for adults.
 Mrs. Roth has six children, four of which attended Montessori schools, three attended from age 3 until 6th grade.